day8/re-frame/docs/FAQs/FocusOnElement.md

 This does assume you can compute the `some-element-id` of the HTML element on which you want focus.

-BTW, notice the trick here.
+BTW, notice a trick here.
 We use `Reagent/after-render` to ensure that the HTML element is rendered **before** we try to focus on it because sometimes the element doesn't even exist in the DOM until the UI is rerendered.